dhurlburtusa/shortcuts/wordpress/wordpress-security-notes.md

 	location = /wordfence-waf.php { deny all; }

+	# I am not 100% sure if we want this.
+I don't know who should be calling this.
+	# But I an going to deny it for now.
+	location = /wp-activate.php { deny all; }

 	location = /wp-config.php { deny all; }

 	location = /wp-config-sample.php { return 404; }